federal-antarctic-republic/laws/naturalization.md

 A CID (Citizenship Identification) must be generated for all new citizens.
 The process for the creation of a CID is 1 + the previous CID.

 #### Segment 2: PIN
 A PIN (Persona Identification Number) must be generated for all citizens.
 The process for the creation of a PIN is a random number between 111111111 and 999999999.
+Once the CID and PIN are submitted, the aplyee is officially a citizen of the Federal Republic of Lauria.

+#### Segment 3: Bank ID and PIN
+A Bank ID and PIN will be created for citizens if they approved of a creation of a bank account.

+#### Segment 4: Certificate
+A certificate will be commissioned for all new citizens and distributed to their emails along with their banking and citizenship information.